sakshi02110/breast-milk-donation-platform/README.md

 UI/UX: Tailwind CSS + Shadcn/UI components for a clean, intuitive, and accessible interface

-Backend: Node.js + Express (or optional Django) for handling requests, authentication, and database operations
+Backend: Node.js + Express for handling requests, authentication, and database operations

-Database: MongoDB (NoSQL) for flexible storage of user profiles, donations, and requests
+Database: MongoDB for flexible storage of user profiles, donations, and requests

 Authentication: JWT or Firebase Authentication for secure login

-APIs: Google Maps API for location services, optional Twilio/Email APIs for notifications

 State Management: React Hooks and Context API for managing application state